 The milk you choose is based on personal preference.
 You can feel good knowing that all cow’s milk — from whole to fat free, organic or lactose-free, ultra-filtered or ultra-pasteurized — is nutritious and responsibly produced.

 Yes.
 Flavored milk contains the same thirteen essential nutrients as white milk, including calcium and vitamin D — nutrients of concern that many kids fail to get enough of, according to the Dietary Guidelines for Americans.
 While there may be a small amount of added sugar in flavored milk, a child having fat free or low fat flavored milk is a much better choice than a child having no milk at all.

 Flavored milk is a delicious way to help people of all ages consume essential vitamins and nutrients important for health.
 The added sugar in flavored milk does not detract from its nutritional benefits, but it may help improve the appeal of milk.

 The American Academy of Pediatrics points out, that when sugar is used along with nutrient-rich foods and beverages, it can be a powerful tool to increase the overall quality of a child’s diet.
-Flavored milk contains the same nine essential nutrients as white milk, including calcium and vitamin D — nutrients of concern that many kids fail to get enough of.
+Flavored milk contains the same thirteen essential nutrients as white milk, including calcium and vitamin D — nutrients of concern that many kids fail to get enough of.

-Like white milk, flavored milk is a good or excellent source of nine essential nutrients, with a difference of approximately 12g of added sugar (approximately 7.5g of added sugar in flavored milk served in schools).
+Like white milk, flavored milk is a good or excellent source of thirteen essential nutrients, with a difference of approximately 12g of added sugar (approximately 7.5g of added sugar in flavored milk served in schools).

 An 8 ounce serving of chocolate milk contains approximately 2mg of natural caffeine.
 To compare, a cup of coffee has approximately 95mg of caffeine and a cup of tea or soda can range from 25-48mg, depending on brand and how it is brewed.